sufangmu/sufangmu.github.io/docs/english/NCE2/notes.md

 ## 37 The Olympic Games

 The Olympic Games will be held in our country in four years' time.
-As a great many people will be visiting the country, the government will be building new hotels, an immense stadium, and a new Olympic-standard swimming pool.
+As(因为) <u>a great many</u> people will be visiting the country, the government will be building new hotels, an immense(巨大的) stadium, and a new Olympic-standard swimming pool.
 They will also be building new roads and a special railway line.
-The Games will be held just outside the capital and the whole area will be called 'Olympic City'.
+The Games will be held just outside the capital(首都) and the whole area will be called 'Olympic City'.
 Workers will have completed the new roads by the end of this year.
 By the end of next year,
 they will have finished work on the new stadium.
 The fantastic modern buildings have been designed by Kurt Gunter.
 Everybody will be watching anxiously as the new buildings go up.
-We are all very excited and are looking forward to the Olympic Games because they have never been held before in this country.
+We are all very excited and are <u>looking forward to</u> the Olympic Games because they have never been held before in this country.

+### Expressions

+hold a meeting

+### 将来完成时

+will have done

+否定：will not

+一般疑问句 will提句首

+用法1: ⼀个动作持续或重复到将来(have done的将来时)

+We will have taken five exams by next Friday.

+用法2: ⼀个动作截止到未来某个时间前完成

+I will have finished my homework by next Friday.

 ## 38 Everything Except the Weather

-My old friend, Harrison, had lived in the Mediterranean for many years before he returned to England.
+My old friend, Harrison, had lived in the Mediterranean(地中海) for many years before he returned to England.
 He had often dreamed of retiring in England and had planned to settle down in the country.
-He had no sooner returned than he bought a house and went to live there.
+He had <u>no sooner</u> returned <u>than</u> he bought a house and went to live there.
 Almost immediately he began to complain about the weather, for even though it was still summer, it rained continually and it was often bitterly cold.
-After so many years of sunshine,
-Harrison got a shock.
+After so many years of sunshine, Harrison got a shock.
 He acted as if he had never lived in England before.
 In the end, it was more than he could bear.
 He had hardly had time to settle down when he sold the house and left the country.
 The dream he had had for so many years ended there.
 Harrison had thought of everything except the weather.

+### 过去完成时

+过去的过去

+had done

+### Expressions

+no sooner ... than  一...就...

+hardly ... when 几乎刚..就...